Normal Function

 Familial exudative vitreoretinopathy

-Several NDP gene mutations have been found to cause the eye disorder familial exudative vitreoretinopathy.
-These mutations change single protein building blocks (amino acids) in the norrin protein, altering the normal folding of norrin or preventing it from binding to frizzled-4.
+Several NDP gene variants (also called mutations) have been found to cause the eye disorder familial exudative vitreoretinopathy.
+This disorder affects the retina and can cause vision loss that worsens over time.
+These variants change single protein building blocks (amino acids) in the norrin protein, altering the normal folding of norrin or preventing it from binding to frizzled-4.
 The defective norrin disrupts chemical signaling in the developing eye, which interferes with the formation of blood vessels at the edges of the retina.
 The resulting abnormal blood supply to this tissue leads to retinal damage and vision loss in some people with familial exudative vitreoretinopathy.

-More than 115 mutations in the NDP gene have been identified in people with Norrie disease.
+Several variants in the NDP gene have been identified in people with Norrie disease.
 Norrie disease is an inherited eye disorder that leads to blindness in male infants at birth or soon after birth.
-NDP gene mutations that cause this condition affect the ability of the norrin protein to bind with frizzled-4, interfering with the specialization of retinal cells for their unique sensory function.
-As a result, masses of immature retinal cells accumulate in the back of the eyes.
-Disruption of norrin's role in the establishment of blood vessels supplying the eye eventually causes some of the tissues to break down.
+The NDP gene variants that cause this condition affect the ability of the norrin protein to bind with frizzled-4, interfering with the specialization of retinal cells.
+As a result, immature retinal cells accumulate in the back of the eyes.
+The variants also affect the formation of the blood vessels that carry blood to the eye.
+Without these vessels. some of the tissues of the eye eventually break down.

-Norrin is also expressed in other systems of the body, and the effects of the disorder can be widespread, including intellectual disability, seizures, behavioral problems, and delayed development.
-Specific abnormalities and their severity depend on the type and location of the NDP gene mutation.
-Mutations that delete portions of the NDP gene prevent production of norrin and result in severe problems affecting many body systems in addition to the eyes.
-Mutations that delete or change single amino acids usually result in less widespread effects.
+Norrin is also expressed in other systems of the body, and the effects of the disorder can be widespread and include intellectual disabilities, seizures, behavioral problems, and delayed development.
+The specific abnormalities and their severity depend on the type and location of the NDP gene variant.
+Variants that delete portions of the NDP gene prevent the production of norrin and result in severe problems that affect many body systems in addition to the eyes.
+Variants that delete or change single amino acids usually result in less widespread effects.

-NDP gene mutations may cause other disorders that affect the retina.
-One mutation is associated with a disorder called Coats disease.
-This disorder causes leakage of blood vessels in the retina and retinal detachment, a condition in which layers of the retina separate, resulting in vision loss.
-Persistent hyperplastic primary vitreous (PHPV) is another retinal disorder that may be caused by NDP gene mutations.
-In persistent hyperplastic primary vitreous, a remnant of a blood vessel found in the eye before birth remains as a fibrous white stalk between the back of the eye and the lens.
+Persistent hyperplastic primary vitreous (PHPV) is another retinal disorder that may be caused by NDP gene variants.
+In PHPV, a remnant of a blood vessel found in the eye before birth remains as a fibrous white stalk between the back of the eye and the lens.
 Persistent hyperplastic primary vitreous can cause vision loss through retinal detachment, cloudiness of the lens (cataract), or increased pressure inside the eye (glaucoma) that can damage the optic nerve.

-In addition, NDP gene mutations may influence the course of a retinal disorder that affects some premature infants.
+In addition, NDP gene variants may influence the course of a retinal disorder that affects some premature infants.
 Retinopathy of prematurity is a condition in which abnormal blood vessels appear in the retina and can cause retinal detachment.
-Babies with retinopathy of prematurity may experience improvement of the condition over time, but some NDP gene mutations have been associated with a worsening of the condition.
+Babies with retinopathy of prematurity may experience improvement of the condition over time, but some NDP gene variants have been associated with a worsening of the condition.

 Other Names for This Gene